How to Create a Multilingual WordPress Site + Useful Tips

 Multilingual WordPress FAQ

-Here are some of the most common questions regarding a multilingual WordPress site.
+Here are some of the most common questions regarding a WordPress multi-language site.

 How to Translate My WordPress Admin Area?